Note: I get commissions for purchases made through links in this post.

 I’m obviously biased, but I think the store right here at GeoTrax Packs is a great place to start.
 There are many sets and individual pieces listed.
 Most are at prices lower than Amazon or eBay.

 If you haven’t shopped for these sets for a while, you may be a little surprised by the prices.
 They can be high in some cases, but the cost over time is worth it.
 These toys will last virtually forever.
+That said, items priced in the hundreds of dollars generally are considerably overvalued and should be avoided.

 Consider that the first sets produced in 2003 are still being used today, and they are still generally in great shape.
 I would expect that they would continue to see a lot of play time over the next ten years and beyond as well.

-A note about Amazon…
+A Note about Amazon…

 In 2017, Amazon became more restrictive about 3rd party sellers offering GeoTrax on their site.
 For this reason, you may see some sets offered only at ridiculously high prices.
 Sellers that would offer them for reasonable prices simply are not allowed to list their sets there anymore.
 Hopefully this policy will change in the future or current sellers will lower their prices to a more reasonable level.
-[Update: Amazon has seemed to relax their restrictions somewhat since I first wrote this.]

 Enjoy your search.
 Take a few minutes to start or add to your GeoTrax collection today.